mjmanley/PredictiveModeling/pm_service_ui_spark_learning_system.md

 **Scenario name**: Best drug for heart treatment selection.

 **Scenario description**: A biomedical company that produces heart drugs wants to deploy a model that selects the best drug for heart treatment.
 When new evidence emerges on drug effectiveness a model update should be considered.
 A data scientist prepares a predictive model and shares it with you (the developer).
 Your task is to deploy the model, set learning configuration, and execute learning iteration to evaluate, retrain, and redeploy the model.

+## Prerequisites
+To work with this example you will need:
+* [Db2 Warehouse on Cloud](https://console.bluemix.net/catalog/services/db2-warehouse-on-cloud) instance details, which will be used as feedback datastore (detailed information how to set up feedback datastore for this example are placed below).
+* [Apache Spark](https://console.bluemix.net/catalog/services/apache-spark) service instance credentials.
+You can use this [link](https://console.bluemix.net/catalog/services/apache-spark) to create one.

 ## Using the sample model